coglinev3/ansible-development/docs/index.md

 * Debian 9 (Stretch).

-It is desigend for developing Ansible playbooks and roles and testing them on these operating systems.
+It is desigend for developing and testing Ansible playbooks and roles on these operating systems.
 The configuration can be easily changed to support other Linux distributions as well.
+As Vagrant provider (Hypervisors) [VirtualBox](provider/virtualbox.md "VirtualBox") or [libvirt](provider/libvirt.md) with KVM can be used, default ist VirtualBox.

 * [Motivation](/motivation/)
 * [Getting Started](/getting_started/)